vozuna-code/vozuna-code/README.md

-- 👋 Hi, I’m @vozuna-code
+- 👋 Hi, I’m Victor Ozuna an aspiring software engineer and student at Year Up San Francsico, Ca.

-- 👀 I’m interested in ... becoming a full stack software engineer
+- 🌱 Stuff I'm learning:
-- 🌱 I’m currently learning ... react
+- Front end and backend development
-- 💞️ I’m looking to collaborate on ...
+- HTML, CSS, Javascript
-- 📫 How to reach me ...
-Linkedin https://www.linkedin.com/in/victor-o-zuna/
+- React Js

 <!---
 vozuna-code/vozuna-code is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.